 - Bicycle Parking Ordinance: Requirements for New Development & Major Renovations

 - Bicycle Parking Encroachment Permits & Technical Support

-- Typical Layouts and Installation Details (scroll to the bottom of the page)
+- Also see: Typical Layouts and Installation Details (scroll to the bottom of the page)

 Sidewalk Bicycle Rack Placement Guidelines

 These guidelines are to assist architects, planners, City project managers, private property owners, local government agencies, and the public to better understand: (1) where and how sidewalk bicycle parking racks should be installed to optimize limited space; and (2) what types of bicycle racks work best.
 The intent is to balance comfort and quality with the growing need for bicycle parking spaces in high-demand areas.
-The guidelines have been used to create Oakland’s Bicycle Rack Layout & Installation Details.

 - located within 50' (and no more than 120') of the destination they serve.

 - placed in a visible area with significant foot traffic.

 - positioned with consideration to the conditions of each site.